Peer Mentors

 The Role of an SSSC Peer Mentor

 Mentors in the SSSC hold two 1.5 hour shifts (three hours total) per week during the fall and winter semesters.
-During this time, you will spend your time either mentoring students one-on-one or working on other SSSC-related projects.
-Your first priority is to engage with students who have requested to be matched with a mentor over the summer, with the goal of developing a long-term mentoring relationship over the course of the year.
+During this time, you will either mentor students one-on-one or work on other SSSC-related projects.
+Your first priority is to engage with students who have requested to be matched with a mentor over the summer, with the goal of developing a long-term mentoring relationship throughout the year.

-Besides mentoring students, you will also work on other projects in the SSSC.
-These projects will depend on your focus area and may include preparing academic workshops, planning social engagement activities, and organizing supplemental career or academic resources for students.
+In addition to mentoring students, you will also work on other projects within the SSSC.
+These projects will depend on your focus area and may include preparing academic workshops, planning social engagement activities, and organizing supplemental academic, skill development, or experiential resources for students.
 We are constantly looking for new ways to help Faculty of Science students, and our mentors have the creative freedom to propose and implement new ideas.
-One of the perks of being a mentor is getting to come up with fresh ways to make a difference in the Faculty of Science and to see ideas come to life with the resources and backing of the SSSC.
+One of the perks of being a mentor is coming up with fresh ways to make a difference in the Faculty of Science and seeing ideas come to life with the resources and backing of the SSSC.

 Mentor Duties

-• Complete all online training modules over the summer and attend the initial in-person mandatory training session on Monday, September 2nd from 9:00 am to 4:00 pm.
+• Complete all online training modules over the summer and attend the initial in-person mandatory training session on Tuesday, September 8th, from 8:00 am to 5:00 pm (see below)

 • Attend mandatory training sessions given by the SSSC staff throughout the school year; each training will include an online portion and an in-person portion offered at multiple times during a week

-• You will be assigned 2-6 mentees in July as a part of the Summer Matchup program; you will be in charge of contacting the mentees at least once in July, and again in August and September to answer any questions they may have about coming to Carleton
+• You will be assigned 4-6 mentees in July as a part of the Summer Matchup program; you will be in charge of contacting the mentees at least once in July, and again in August and September to answer any questions they may have about coming to Carleton University

-• Attend and help with Academic Orientation Day (AOD) on Tuesday, September 3rd from 8:30 am to 4:00 pm (Orientation Leaders are exempt from attending as a part of the SSSC)
+• Attend and help with Academic Orientation Day (AOD) on Tuesday, September 8th

 • Regularly meet with and provide support to assigned mentees